 Map of Hot Springs in ZAF

-Guide to South Africa’s Natural Hot Springs
+Guide to South Africa’s Natural Thermal Springs

 If you can read this (because you speak or understand English), traveling to South Africa’s many hot springs should be relatively easy.
 The good news is that hot springs tourism in South Africa is both affordable (in comparison to mineral bathing spas in other countries) and widespread.

 No matter what area you’re visiting, you should have easy-to-reach hot springs options for therapy or relaxation.
 The country is rather large, so we’ll break down the springs into three categories: springs in the north, south, and on the east coast.

 South Africa’s Northern Hot Springs